-The Transformative Action Project or TAP, an initiative of Violence Transformed and the Public Health Advocacy Institute at Northeastern University School of Law, is designed to serve neighborhood organizations, community groups and organizations impacted by crime and violence with a range of interventions that blend the ingredients of Mindful Practice, Creative Engagement and Legal Empowerment.
+The Transformative Action Project or TAP, an initiative of Violence Transformed and the Public Health Advocacy Institute at Northeastern University School of Law, is designed to serve neighborhood organizations, community groups and organizations impacted by crime and violence with a range of interventions:

 Exposure to trauma leaves an emotional & physical imprint.
 After a traumatic event our bodies and minds are often in states of activation or avoidance.
 TAP interventions address this reactivity through the teaching of mindfulness practices.

-All TAP creative interventions, whether visual, written or performance, are trauma-informed and sequenced in a manner that is attentive to, not only the emotional impact of traumatic events, but also to the social and political context in which they occur.
-TAP activities support a process that promotes safety and self-determination in both individual and group exercises.
+All TAP creative interventions, whether visual, written or performance, are trauma-informed and sequenced in a manner that is attentive to both the emotional impact of traumatic events, and to the social and political context in which they occur.

 TAP interventions are: